mmob-tech/public-docs/docs/partners/How-to-Install-the-MMOB-Marketplace.md

 number_of_units_per_week | Integer
 meta | JSON | Snake Case key.
 For any custom data not defined in the field column eg. ```{ "custom_data": 10 }```

-> For a given customer, no fields are required.
-However, we suggest to provide as much information as you can to allow users to join services without having to ask for missing fields whenever a provider requires them.
+> In the snippet, customerInfo is required but all fields are optional.
+We do suggest however that you provide as much information as you can to allow users to join services without having to ask for missing fields whenever a provider requires them.

 ---